-Medicare Part B Drugs: Pricing and Incentives
+Medicare Part B Drugs: Trends in Spending and Utilization, 2006-2017

-Resources for Medicare Part B Drugs: Pricing and Incentives:
+- Medicare Part B Drugs: Pricing and Incentives (PDF, 2016)

 Medicare FFS Part B and International Drug Prices: A Comparison of the Top 50 Drugs